AmitSass/algae-data-infrastructure/README.md

-# Algae Data Infrastructure Project
+# 🌱BarAlgar Data Infrastructure Project

 This repository presents a comprehensive Data Engineering and Analytics project implemented at **BarAlgae**, a leading microalgae cultivation company.
 The goal was to build a robust, scalable data platform integrating diverse data sources to enable advanced analytics and predictive modeling for improved operational decisions.